peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 - apt-get install apache2 php php-cgi libapache2-mod-php php-common php-pear php-mbstring php-mysql -y; ufw allow 'Apache Full'; ufw enable; ufw status

 ### Verify Apache Installation
-To verify Apache was installed correctly, open a web browser and type in the address bar:
+To verify Apache was installed correctly, open a web browser and type your ip into the address bar:
 - http://192.168.0.0

 Replace 192.168.0.0 with the IP address of your server.
 If you are unsure what your IP address is, run the following command:
-- hostname -I | awk '{print $1}'
+- hostname -I

 #### Copy Website to Apache folder:
 - cp -r /git/Squid_Proxy-MariaDB-PHP-Configuration/PHP-Signup-Website/* /var/www/html; rm -rf /var/www/html/index.html; systemctl restart apache2